Turia Gardens are located in the heart of the city of Valencia

-The administration of the city of Valencia went further and developed the riverbed of the Turia River into a world class entertainment and cultural centre.
+The administration of the city of Valencia went further and developed the riverbed of the Turia River into a world-class entertainment and cultural center.

-Currently, various monuments, museums and cultural centres can be found here.
+Currently, various monuments, museums, and cultural centers are found in this park.

 With time, the areas around the Turia Gardens also developed.

-Moreover, the riverbed became the area for new projects in the city.
-One of this projects is the City of Arts and Science which has its own section.
+The riverbed became the area for new projects in the city.
+One of these projects is the City of Arts and Science which has its own section.

-Last but not the least, the space between the Puente de las Flores ( Th Flower Bridge) and the Assut de l’Or brige, there is always a festival that is found here.
+Last but not least, the space between the Puente de las Flores ( The Flower Bridge) and the Assut de l’Or bridge, there is always a festival that is found here.

-These Gardens are like the cental axis of the Spanish city of Valencia.
+These Gardens are like the central axis of the Spanish city of Valencia.

-The gardens serve as a meeting place for the locals ad the visitors too.
+The gardens serve as a meeting place for the locals and visitors.
 It is also frequently used by the joggers and cyclists

-The gardens are the home to many other parks, sports grounds, fountains, a botanical garden, play areas for children, a fun fair and various cultural institutions, both along the banks and in the park itself.
+The gardens are the home to many other parks, sports grounds, fountains, a botanical garden, play areas for children, funfairs and various cultural institutions, both along the banks and in the park itself.

-This is a jewel of the city of Valencia and you can’t miss it out while in this city.
-It’s the most most inviting attraction of this city.
+This is a jewel of the city of Valencia and you have to see it while in this city.
+It’s the most inviting attraction of this city.

-The former riverbed also links other points of the city of Valencia.
+The park links other points of the city of Valencia.
 These includes: